Biden pleads with Congress for more COVID aid, gets his own second booster - NewsBreak

 “There are pharmacies and other places in your neighborhood where you can get tested and if you’re positive, you can get life-saving treatments all in one stop,” he said.
 “We’ve already stood up 2,000 test-and-treat sites across the country.”

-The post Biden pleads with Congress for more COVID aid, gets his own second booster appeared first on Iowa Capital Dispatch .
+The post Biden pleads with Congress for more COVID aid, gets his own second booster appeared first on New Hampshire Bulletin .

 Comments / 0